 Welcome aboard with the rest of us experiencing bloating every now and then – spoiler alert: it’s not a happy place.

 The truth is, everybody bloats differently, but there’s one thing that stands for all of us – bloating is normal to a certain degree and we all bloat.

-Even perfectly healthy girls, fit chicks and athletes are dealing with bloating on a daily basis and they’re starting to be more and more open about it and sharing their stories.
+Even perfectly healthy girls, fit girls and athletes are dealing with bloating on a daily basis and they’re starting to be more and more open about it and sharing their stories.

-I bloat too.
-Even though I eat healthy all the time and follow the Radiate Program daily, yet I sometimes bloat too.
+Even though I eat healthy all the time and follow the Radiate Program daily, yet I bloat on a daily basis.

-Well, frustrated and tired of experiencing it myself, I did a research on every single thing about bloating and you’re just about to get all of your bloating questions – ANSWERED.
+Frustrated and tired of experiencing it myself, I did a research on every single thing about bloating and you’re just about to get all of your bloating questions ANSWERED.

 Let’s get started right away!